 Open It!
 Open It!

 I decided I would check inside for any obvious gunk or living things that would cause me to give this machine a time-out for a few weeks inside my garage at winter temperatures.
 The case comes apart much the same as the PC-88s, but Sharp used little fibre washers on the screws which kept them from corroding as badly to the case metal.
 As well, the thicker metal of the case itself doesn’t distort like my PC-88s, so it’s much easier to take the case off and put it back on.
 Already I was starting to like this machine…

 Decades ago, some spiders had built a little home near the fan grille.
 Aw!
 They went down the sink.
 The rest of the inside of the machine is very clean, which is nice to see.

 This thing has more internal structural bracing than a rally car.
-Look at this stuff!
-It’s all high-grade stamped steel.
+Look at all this stuff!
+It’s some sturdy-feeling stamped steel.
 It looked like someone had been in here before me, probably to remove the floppy drives for parts, and lost some of the screws.

 There are a bunch of ports on the back to control this, including one so you can set the chroma-key colour that will be cancelled on the original signal and replaced by computer-generated video.
 My long-suffering X68000 ACE also has this feature, but I strongly doubt I will ever use it in lieu of an actual titler.